Gagaro/tinymce-nbsp/README.md

 # tinymce-nbsp
-TinyMCE 4 plugin allowing the insertion of non-breakable space with shift-enter.
+TinyMCE 4 plugin allowing the insertion of non-breakable space with ctrl+shift+space.